 former NBA player Chubby Cox.
 Joe himself is a former professional player in the NBA and in Italy.
 Joe's son Kobe is a Los Angeles Lakers legend.

 Klay used to be the second option in the Warriors' offense but became the third when Kevin Durant arrived.
-Despite the demotion in terms of offensive role, Klay keeps his cool and does not whine or complain about the number of shots he gets.
+Despite the demotion in terms of offensive role, Klay kept his cool and did not whine or complain about the number of shots he got.

 What is admirable about Klay is that he recognizes that his popularity and endorsements are the results of the Warriors being dominant.
 If Klay were stuck in some small market with a losing team, he would not be as big as he is.